Financial Statement Notes / Footnotes

 Importance / Benefits of Financial Statement Notes

 If we look at financial statements, they are just numbers and numbers.
-The true understanding of the state of affairs is not possible until you understand how those numbers arrive.
+A true understanding of the state of affairs is not possible until you understand how those numbers arrive.
 Let’s look at it from the opposite angle.
 If these notes were mixed with the financial statements, wouldn’t it create clutter in the annual report?
 To avoid such clutter, notes to financial statements are separated from financial statements.
-Also, it facilitates ease to a different level of users.
-For example, a user who is just interested in how much dividend is declared, can only go to the required section and find out.
+Also, it facilitates ease to a different levels of users.
+For example, a user who is just interested in how much dividend is declared can only go to the required section and find out.
 If the user is an analyst, he will not only read the financial statements but will do an in-depth analysis of the footnotes also.

 Overall, with financial statement notes, the annual report of a company is organized for efficient and appropriate use.